Wednesday, August 28, 2024

 dogged into being couldn't

-find release from their rings—
+learn release from their rings—

 nose or otherwise—

-except in confinement.
+except by confinement.

 What shade of blush